abhilashkrishnan/berlin-framework/README.md

 Light-weight Dependency Injection and MVC Framework.

 #Development
-This is IntelliJ IDEA based project modules.
+These are IntelliJ IDEA based project modules.

 #Build
 At present the build is done manually.
 Plan to use Gradle soon.